Teechers

-Teechers is a play by John Godber, written in 1984 and published in 1985.
+Teechers is a play by John Godber, written in 1987.
 It was first performed by the Hull Truck Theatre Company at the 1987 Edinburgh Festival starring Martin Barass as Salty, Gill Tompkins as Gail and Shirley Anne Selby as Hobby.
 In 2010 a revival of the play was again performed at Hull Truck Theatre, before touring at other venues.
 The cast included Zoe Lister as Gail, Peter McMillan as Salty, and Claire Eden as Hobby.
 The play was updated with modern references and modern music.